jepsen-io/jepsen/antithesis/README.md

 ## Randomness

-You should wrap your entire program in `(with-rng ...)`.
+You should wrap your entire program in `(antithesis/with-rng ...)`.
 This does nothing in ordinary environments, but in Antithesis, it replaces the jepsen.random RNG with one powered by Antithesis.

+## Clients

+Wrap your client in `(antithesis/client your-client)`.
+This client informs Antithesis that the setup is complete, and makes assertions about each

 ## Lifecycle